 Additionally, the Framework recommends the addition of trails that would connect to The 606, Chicago’s new adaptive reuse of the former Bloomingdale Line.
 The development of 17 acres of wetland parks at various locations, including the North Avenue turning basin, are also outlined in the Framework.

-According to Crain’s Chicago Business, several Aldermen have criticized the Framework for not including more open space.
+According to Crain’s Chicago Business, several Aldermen have criticized the Framework for not including more open space at time of approval.
 They sought a public recreational area that is a minimum of 15 acres to be added to the corridor to accommodate various sports activities.
 The Framework acknowledges these demands and states, “no less than 10 of these 60 acres of open space should be for recreation.”

 Funding and Guidelines for Implementation